 “The signal of a beacon from a flight recorder could be detected. … The detection of this signal is a first step,” said BEA Director Remy Jouty in a statement.

 Once found, they’ll be brought to Egypt

-Once they’re found, the black boxes will be brought to Egypt, a civil aviation ministry official told CNN.
-That’s standard procedure, the official said, similar to what happened in November with the recorders from Metrojet Flight 9268, which crashed in Egypt’s Sinai Peninsula.
+Once the other black box is found, it will be brought to Egypt, a civil aviation ministry official told CNN.
+That standard procedure, the official said, is similar to what happened in November with recorders from Metrojet Flight 9268, which crashed in Egypt’s Sinai Peninsula.

 A U.S. official with knowledge of the investigation told CNN on Thursday that the National Transportation Safety Board is preparing to send a team to Cairo to help with the investigation.
 One investigator, a recorder specialist, has a high level of expertise in downloading and analyzing data on aircraft black boxes.